 70 grams lukewarm water (~80-85 degrees)

-(I have long used a kitchen scale for more accurate measurement of flour, and bought a smaller pocket scale for measuring small weights accurately.)
+(I have long used a kitchen scale for more accurate measurement of flour, and bought a smaller pocket scale for measuring small weights accurately.
+This recipe is 772 g. for 4 servings, 386 g. for 2 servings, and 193 g. for 1 serving)

 Have a long slow rise, mostly in the refrigerator – one day rising in bulk, and a second day rising as formed balls.